1sAndZeros/CV/README.md

 ### Organisation / Planning

-In my role as a Programming Engineer at Ipeco, I consistently played a proactive role in project organization and planning.
+In my role as a Programming Engineer at Ipeco, I consistently played a proactive role in project organisation and planning.
 This entailed the development of comprehensive progress tracking systems to monitor tasks and guarantee the on-time delivery of time-sensitive projects.
-Additionally, I introduced a skills matrix to identify optimal task scheduling, ensuring efficient project execution and resource allocation.
+Additionally, I introduced a skills' matrix to identify optimal task scheduling, ensuring efficient project execution and resource allocation.

 ### Emotional Intelligence